dgraph-io/dgraph-docs/content/deploy/single-host-setup.md

 docker run -it -p 7081:7081 --network dgraph_default -p 8081:8081 -p 9081:9081 -v ~/server2:/dgraph dgraph/dgraph:{{< version >}} dgraph alpha --zero=HOSTIPADDR:5080 --my=HOSTIPADDR:7081  -o=1
 ```
 Notice the use of -o for server2 to override the default ports for server2.

-### Run Dgraph's Ratel UI

-Ratel provides data visualization and cluster management for Dgraph.
-To get started with Ratel, use it online with the [Dgraph Ratel Dashboard](https://play.dgraph.io) or clone and build Ratel using the [instructions
-from the Ratel repository on GitHub](https://github.com/dgraph-io/ratel/blob/master/INSTRUCTIONS.md).
-To learn more, see [Ratel Overview]({{< relref "/ratel/overview" >}}).

 ## Run using Docker Compose (On single AWS instance)